Yield Stress Materials in Soft Condensed Matter: Steady-state flow dynamics of yield stress fluids: flow curves and shear banding

 \paragraph{Power-law scalings of the fluidization time and transient shear banding.} It has been reported that transient regimes may become surprisingly long-lived in the vicinity of the yield stress.
-As mentioned above, that the dynamics becomes increasingly slow upon approaching the yield stress is not surprising and has been reported in a large number of papers \cite{Aral:1994,Gopalakrishnan:2007,Caton:2008,Rogers:2008}.
-More quantitative and local insights have been gained from recent velocimetry experiments during shear start-up and creep experiments on simple yield stress fluids, namely carbopol microgels \cite{Divoux:2010,Divoux:2011,Divoux:2012} and, to a lesser extent, emulsions \cite{Becu:2005,Perge_thesis:2014}.
-These experiments have revealed that the expected homogeneous velocity profiles are reached after a transient regime that involves shear banded velocity profiles [see Fig.~\ref{Chapter3FigureTSB}].
-In carbopol microgels, the fluidization time $\tau_f$, i.e. the duration of the transient shear banding regime, was shown to follow power-law scalings $\tau_f\sim A/\dot \gamma^\alpha$ and $\tau_f\sim B/(\sigma-\sigma_y)^\beta$ with $\alpha\simeq 2$--3 and $\beta\simeq 4$--6 under imposed shear rate and under imposed shear stress respectively \cite{Divoux:2010,Divoux:2011b,Divoux:2012}.
+As mentioned above, it is not surprising that the dynamics becomes increasingly slow upon approaching the yield stress, which has been reported often \cite{Aral:1994,Gopalakrishnan:2007,Caton:2008,Rogers:2008}.
+More quantitative and local insights have been gained from recent velocimetry experiments during shear start-up and creep experiments of simple yield stress fluids, namely Carbopol microgels \cite{Divoux:2010,Divoux:2011,Divoux:2012} and, to a lesser extent, emulsions \cite{Becu:2005,Perge_thesis:2014}.
+These experiments have revealed that the expected homogeneous velocity profiles are reached after a transient regime that involves shear-banded velocity profiles [see Fig.~\ref{Chapter3FigureTSB}].
+In Carbopol microgels, the fluidization time $\tau_f$, i.e. the duration of the transient shear banding regime, was shown to follow power-law scalings $\tau_f\sim A/\dot \gamma^\alpha$ and $\tau_f\sim B/(\sigma-\sigma_y)^\beta$ with $\alpha\simeq 2$--3 and $\beta\simeq 4$--6 under imposed shear rate and shear stress, respectively \cite{Divoux:2010,Divoux:2011b,Divoux:2012}.
 In all cases, the final homogeneous flow is consistent with the global steady-state rheology indicating simple yield stress behavior [see Fig.~\ref{Chapter3FigureTSB}(e)].

-Interestingly, these scalings naturally lead to a constitutive equation $\sigma (\dot \gamma)$ that coincides with the Herschel-Bulkley equation [see Eq.~(\ref{eq:HB})] in which the phenomenological exponent $n$ appears as the ratio of the above-mentioned exponents $n=\alpha/\beta\simeq 1/2$ \cite{Divoux:2011b}: power-law scalings of $\tau_f$ provide a direct link between the transient and the steady-state behaviors of a simple yield stress material, and have recently been interpreted in terms of a critical-like phenomenon \cite{Divoux:2012,Chaudhuri:2013}.
+Interestingly, assuming that the fluidization times under imposed shear rate and shear stress are simply proportional, the above power-law scalings naturally lead to a constitutive equation $\sigma (\dot \gamma)$ that coincides with the Herschel-Bulkley equation [Eq.~(\ref{eq:HB})] in which the phenomenological exponent $n$ is given by $n=\alpha/\beta\simeq 1/2$ \cite{Divoux:2011b}.
+Therefore, the exponents governing the transient regimes possess a striking link with the exponent that characterizes the steady-state behavior.
+Such a link has been interpreted in terms of a critical-like phenomenon \cite{Divoux:2012,Chaudhuri:2013}.